Francesca Gonshaw: Theatre

 In 1982, Gonshaw played Kate in You Should See Us Now, by Peter Tinniswood, at the Greenwich Theatre; the cast also included Simon Cadell, Christopher Cazenove and Pauline Yates.
 In the mid-1980s, she joined the New Shakespeare Company's tour of thirteen countries in the Middle East, portraying Hermia in A Midsummer Night's Dream, then in 1988 she starred in a regional tour of The Cat and the Canary.
 Two years later, Gonshaw played Ophelia in Hamlet at three venues – the Brixton Assembly Rooms, the Pentameters Theatre in Hampstead, and the Shaw Theatre.
 The proceeds of this production went towards AIDS charities.
 Her performances in both The Cat and the Canary and Hamlet received negative reviews in The Stage.

 Post-acting career

 After studying art for a year, Gonshaw joined Miramax Books & Films and took up the post of Senior Vice-President of Acquisitions.
 She was the editorial director for a book of Robert Altman's Prêt-à-Porter, and compiled Love: ten poems of Pablo Neruda.
 In 2001 she was a casting agent for the film The Goose Creek Story.
 According to Gonshaw's own LinkedIn profile, she has been an artist since 2009.
 She was also the curator of the 'She has a Space' gallery in London.
 She exhibited at the 7–8 October 2009 Art for Youth event at the Mall Galleries.
 Since 2011 she has occasionally appeared at memorabilia collectors conventions with the former cast of Allo Allo.
+In 2022, Gonshaw stood for election as the Liberal Democrat candidate for the Vincent Square ward in the City of Westminster.